BitAcademyDev/documentation/docs/universe.md

 ### Description

+The universe is the place where you can view all your modules and your progress.
-The universe is where modules are displayed in a way that students can follow a certain direction or track.
+The modules are displayed in a way you can follow a certain direction or track.

 ![Universe](/img/docs/universe/universe.png)

 ## Viewing the universe

-We have implemented some shortcuts and controls to view and navigate the universe, these controls can be found in the bottom left table named *'Shortcuts'* when viewing the universe.
+There are some shortcuts and controls to view and navigate the universe, these controls can be found in the bottom left table named *'Shortcuts'* when viewing the universe.

 ### Module attributes